ameenshaikh591/w3schools-test.github.io/README.md

 You can add almost anything to the index.html file between the indicated comments:

 `<!-- Insert your message below here -->`
+Just finished the GitHub tutorial.
+Learned it for a club and happy I finally learned git.
+Good luck to everyone!

+☻/
+/▌
+ /\
 `<!-- End user messages -->`

 So feel free to use your imagination!